 The process can take as few as 1-2 days.

-If you are eligible to make an annual IRA contribution, you may contribute up to the maximum of $5,500 if under age 50 or up to $6,500 if age 50 or over.
-You may contribute as often as you wish during the year (monthly, quarterly, etc.) as long as you do not exceed your eligible limit, which cannot exceed the maximum of $5,500 if under age 50 or $6,500 if age 50 or over.
-With a Simplified Employee Pension (SEP), the annual contribution limit increases to as high as $53,000 for 2016 and $54,000 for 2017, enabling a quick source of funding for a self-directed SEP IRA.
-Plus, if you also consider making an additional annual IRA contribution of $5,500 (or $6,500 if age 50+), you can quickly amass a sufficient balance to start self-directing an IRA.
+If you are eligible to make an annual IRA contribution, you may contribute up to the maximum of $6,000 if under age 50 or up to $7,000 if age 50 or over.
+You may contribute as often as you wish during the year (monthly, quarterly, etc.) as long as you do not exceed your eligible limit, which cannot exceed the maximum of $6,000 if under age 50 or $7,000 if age 50 or over.
+With a Simplified Employee Pension (SEP), the annual contribution limit increases to $56,000 for 2019, enabling a quick source of funding for a self-directed SEP IRA.
+Plus, if you also consider making an additional annual IRA contribution of $6,000 (or $7,000 if age 50+), you can quickly amass a sufficient balance to start self-directing an IRA.

-The envelope must be postmarked to STRATA (not to your dealer) by April 15 (excluding extensions).
+As a result of the 2019 tax filing and payment deadline extension, the 2019 contribution deadline has been extended from April 15, 2020 to July 15, 2020.
+The envelope must be postmarked to STRATA (not to your dealer) by July 15 (excluding extensions).
 If contributing for the current tax year, your contribution can be made as early as January 1.

 Take the Next Step.